 Seasonal Variations in Grocery Prices

-Unless you buy frozen food, you will notice some seasonal fluctuation in prices - mainly in the smaller shops, which cannot buy in the bulks supermarkets do.
+Unless you buy frozen food, you will notice some seasonal fluctuation in prices - mainly in the smaller shops, which cannot buy in the same bulk that supermarkets do.
 Whatever is "in season" (either fresh from the field or a typical seasonal bestseller, like Brussels sprouts around Christmas) may be quite a bit cheaper.

 There are no major fluctuations in the prices of canned or frozen goods, unless there is a "special offers" campaign on, obviously.